-Services that are covered for you What you must pay when you get these services testing that is covered once every five years.
+Services that are covered for you What you must pay when you get these services elevated risk of cardiovascular disease) once every five years (60 months). cardiovascular disease testing that is covered once every five years.
 Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months.
 If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months In-Network There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
 Out-of-Network \$30 Copay for this Medicare-covered preventive service.
-Chiropractic services Covered services include: We cover only manual manipulation of the spine to correct subluxation (adjustments of the spine) In-Network \$20 Copay for each Medicare-covered chiropractic visit.
+Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation (adjustments of the spine) In-Network \$20 Copay for each Medicare-covered chiropractic visit.
 Out-of-Network \$40 Copay for each Medicare-covered chiropractic visit.
-Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy In-Network There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
-Out-of-Network \$30 Copay for a Medicare-covered colorectal cancer screening exam.
+Colorectal cancer screening Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+Flexible sigmoidoscopy for patients 45 years and older.
+Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
+Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
+In-Network There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.
+Out-of-Network \$30 Copay for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.